-- All posts must be in English, unless posted in a specific international area.
-If posting in a international area, please use the language of that area, and not English.
+- All posts must be in English unless posted in a specific international area.
+If posting in an international area, please use the language of that area, and not English.
 Do not discuss illegal activities.
 Our server is hosted in the USA and so is subject to US law.
 Please do not expose us to any unnecessary legal liability.

 - Use your own words.
 If you wish to use the words of somebody else, quote them, citing the source.
 Plagiarism is unethical and is illegal in many countries.